 Do seizures show up on CT scans?

-No, a CT scan won’t show a seizure happening.
-It can only show the physical structure of your brain - it doesn’t record electrical discharges when you have a seizure.
+A CT scan can only show the physical structure of your brain - it doesn’t record electrical discharges when you have a seizure.

 Suggested: What happens in your brain during a seizure?

 But you may also have a completely normal CT scan after a seizure.
-People whose epilepsy is not caused by a physical abnormality in their brain will not have an unusual CT scan.
+People whose epilepsy is not caused by a physical abnormality in their brain may not have an unusual CT scan.

-This is why doctors normally recommend that you have a few different kinds of tests before diagnosing epilepsy - some tests won’t show anything unusual, but others will help identify the cause of the problem.
+This is why doctors often recommend that you have a few different kinds of tests before diagnosing epilepsy - some tests may not show anything unusual, but others could help identify the cause of the problem.

 Getting ready for a CT scan for seizures